bihealth/NeatMS/docs/first-steps/getting-started.md

  [...]
 ```

-However, for standard usage, we recommend to follow the basic tutorial and/or advanced tutorial provided as jupyter notebooks on [NeatMS github repository](https://github.com/bihealth/NeatMS).
-This tutorial cover all necessary commands to import data, run prediction and export results.
+For standard usage, we recommend to follow the basic and/or advanced tutorial provided as jupyter notebooks on [NeatMS github repository](https://github.com/bihealth/NeatMS).
+These tutorials cover all necessary commands to import data, run prediction and export results.
 The advanced tutorial explains how to train the neural network model from scratch or via transfer learning.

+The library also allows changes in the data and neural network structure for users with deep learning experience.
+For this advanced use of the library, please refer to the advanced documentation section as no tutorial currently covers this.